BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 ## Migration

+**Complete Migration (December 19, 2024):**
 For detailed information about the benchmark migration from the main repository, see the [BENCHMARK_MIGRATION.md](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta/blob/main/BENCHMARK_MIGRATION.md) document in the main repository.

-All benchmarks, including those previously in the main repository, have been consolidated here to provide a unified location for performance testing and comparison.
-The main repository now focuses exclusively on core Hydro/DFIR development.
+All benchmarks have been moved from the main repository to this repository, including all source files, data files, and configuration.
+The main repository now contains no benchmark-related code or dependencies, focusing exclusively on core Hydro/DFIR development.